vladkinoman/just-my-notes/books/best-computer-science-books.md

 [HTTP Succinctly]() by Scott Allen (free book; equipped with the information in this book; you’ll be able to write better web apps and services, and debug them when something goes wrong; good but could be outdated)

-[Introduction to HTTP](https://launchschool.com/books/http) by Launch School (free book; this book will help beginners understand how web applications work, and why building robust and secure web applications is so challenging; good book!)
+[Introduction to HTTP](https://launchschool.com/books/http) by Launch School (free book; this book will help beginners understand how web applications work, and why building robust and secure web applications is so challenging; good)

-[HTTP2 Explained](http://daniel.haxx.se/http2/) by Daniel Stenberg (free book)
+[HTTP2 Explained](http://daniel.haxx.se/http2/) by Daniel Stenberg (free book; good)

 [HTTP3 Explained](https://daniel.haxx.se/http3-explained/) by Daniel Stenberg (free book)

 [Understanding IP Addressing: Everything you ever wanted to know](http://pages.di.unipi.it/ricci/501302.pdf) (free book)

+[IPv6 Essentials](https://www.goodreads.com/book/show/1159889.IPv6_Essentials) by Silvia Hagen (good)

 #### Intermediate

-[High Performance Browser Networking](https://hpbn.co/) by Ilya Grigorik (free book; super detailed look at the elements that go in to browser performance; this isn't about concatenating your JavaScript; it's about latency and what causes it (and how to deal with it); amazing!)
+**[High Performance Browser Networking](https://hpbn.co/) by Ilya Grigorik (free book; super detailed look at the elements that go in to browser performance; this isn't about concatenating your JavaScript; it's about latency and what causes it (and how to deal with it); amazing!)**

-[RESTful Web Services](http://restfulwebapis.org/RESTful_Web_Services.pdf) by Leonard Richardson, Sam Ruby (free book; could be outdated)
+**[RESTful Web Services](http://restfulwebapis.org/RESTful_Web_Services.pdf) by Leonard Richardson, Sam Ruby (free book; could be outdated; amazing!)**

-[RESTful Web Services Cookbook](https://www.goodreads.com/book/show/7533499-restful-web-services-cookbook) by Subbu Allamaraju (100 recipes to help you take advantage of REST, HTTP, and the infrastructure of the Web)
+[RESTful Web Services Cookbook](https://www.goodreads.com/book/show/7533499-restful-web-services-cookbook) by Subbu Allamaraju (100 recipes to help you take advantage of REST, HTTP, and the infrastructure of the Web; good!)

-[Distributed Systems For Fun and Profit](http://book.mixu.net/distsys/single-page.html) by Mikito Takada (free book; manages to pack an enormous amount of information about core distributed system concepts, offers concise and clear explanations and, even more importantly, links and references to many important works and papers on distributed systems; amazing!)
+[Distributed Systems For Fun and Profit](http://book.mixu.net/distsys/single-page.html) by Mikito Takada (free book; manages to pack an enormous amount of information about core distributed system concepts, offers concise and clear explanations and, even more importantly, links and references to many important works and papers on distributed systems; good!)

 ## Conclusion

 ### Legend! books

 **[INTRODUCTION TO ALGORITHMS](https://www.goodreads.com/book/show/108986.Introduction_to_Algorithms) BY THOMAS H. CORMEN, CHARLES E. LEISERSON, RONALD L. RIVEST, CLIFFORD STEIN (LEGEND!)**

+**[CODE: THE HIDDEN LANGUAGE OF COMPUTER HARDWARE AND SOFTWARE](https://www.goodreads.com/book/show/44882.Code) BY CHARLES PETZOLD (legend!)**

 ~~**[THE C PROGRAMMING LANGUAGE](https://www.goodreads.com/book/show/515601.The_C_Programming_Language), 2ND ED.
 BY KERNIGHAN, RITCHIE (MY VERY FIRST BOOK ON PROGRAMMING, WHICH I READ COMPLETELY :BLACK_HEART:; LEGEND!)**~~